Verizon Five Forces Analysis (Porter’s) & Recommendations

 • Moderate overall supply (moderate force)

-The moderate size of individual suppliers has a moderate contribution to the intensity of suppliers’ power.
-For example, an individual hardware supplier moderately influences the strategies of Verizon Wireless in the wireless telecommunications market.
-Also, because of their moderate population, suppliers exert a commensurately considerable force on the company and the industry environment.
-This condition enables suppliers to moderately influence Verizon’s operations management strategy, such as the strategy for the supply chain management of Verizon Wireless and other areas of the business.
-In relation, the moderate level of overall supply is considered as a significant factor in this external analysis.
-For instance, an individual supplier’s strategies have moderate and limited effect on the company’s supply chain.
-Such limitation is based on the company’s moderate access to other sources or suppliers.
-Thus, the external factors in this Porter’s Five Forces analysis indicate that suppliers’ bargaining power is a significant strategic concern with moderate impact on Verizon Communications, Inc.
+The moderate size of individual suppliers has a moderate contribution to the intensity of suppliers’ power in this Five Forces analysis.
+For example, an individual hardware supplier moderately influences the strategies of Verizon in the wireless telecommunications market.
+Also, because of their moderate population, suppliers exert a commensurately moderate force on the company and the industry environment.
+This condition enables suppliers to moderately influence Verizon’s operations management strategy for supply chain management and other areas of the business.
+Moreover, the moderate overall supply is a significant factor in this Five Forces analysis.
+An individual supplier’s strategies have a moderate and limited effect on the company’s supply chain.
+This limitation is based on the company’s moderate access to other sources or suppliers.
+Thus, the external factors in this Five Forces analysis indicate that suppliers’ bargaining power is a significant strategic concern with a moderate impact on Verizon Communications Inc.

 Threat of Substitutes or Substitution (Moderate Force)

-The intensity of the threat of substitution is determined in this component of the Porter’s Five Forces analysis of Verizon.
-Substitutes pose a threat in the information and communications technology and services industry environment by potentially reducing the market share and corresponding revenues of existing firms.
-In this external analysis, Verizon Communications, Inc. experiences the moderate threat of substitution based on the following external factors:
+The intensity of the threat of substitution is determined in this component of the Five Forces analysis of Verizon.
+Substitutes pose a threat in the telecommunications industry environment by potentially reducing the market share and revenues of existing firms.
+In this external analysis, Verizon Communications Inc. experiences the moderate threat of substitution based on the following external factors:

 • Moderate switching costs (moderate force)